Would you learn to skydive with an uncertified instructor?

 Anyone can make a website that falsely states they know how to teach kiteboarding.
 For your own safety and/or the safety of your children … don’t blindly trust that … check them out.
 Asks questions and get proof.

-Manta Water Sports is the only IKO & PASA certified lesson operator in San Diego, and a licensed business there.
-We are insured to teach kiteboarding as a school.
+Manta Water Sports is the only IKO & PASA certified lesson operator in San Diego.
+We are the only operation that is insured to teach kiteboarding as a school.

 John Arthur (Founder and Chief Instructor) has been teaching this sport since 1999.
-He has thousands of lessons, and thousands of hours safely.
-Be safe and wise with your money …. go with the best source for kiteboard lessons, Manta Water Sports.
+He has thousands of lessons, and thousands of hours, teaching this sport safely.
+Be safe and wise with your money …. take your lessons from Manta Water Sports.

 Your safety and the safety of others is our #1 objective … It should also be yours.